mspraggs/pyQCD/README.md

 =====
 pyQCD provides a Python library for running coarse lattice QCD simulations on desktop and workstation computers.

+***Please note that this software is not yet mature, so backwards compatability is not yet guaranteed for newer versions.
+If something's broken, have a look at the function reference below, or check the python source code.***

 Installation
 ------------
 ***If you're building this on Iridis, you'll need to clone the Iridis branch of this repo, as this contains